 3. South Africa Tour of India

-On 14 November 2025 – 26 November 2025, South Africa national cricket team toured India for a full multi-format series against India national cricket team.
+From 14 November to 19 December 2025, the South Africa national cricket team toured India for a full multi-format series against India, with India winning across all three formats.

 The tour began with a two‑match Test series: the first Test was held at Eden Gardens, Kolkata (14–18 November), and the second Test marking a historic first for the city was played at Barsapara Cricket Stadium, Guwahati (22–26 November), the first time that ground hosted a men’s Test match.